chrisov/Inception/README.md

 ### 2.3 Kill

-The setup can be killed with either of the corresponding make rules, as mentioned in the [Chapter 2.1]().
+The setup can be killed with either of the corresponding make rules, as mentioned in [Section 2.1](#21-buildrun).
 It is important to specify the differences between those rules:

   `make down` will just stop service, without affecting the website content.
   `make clean` will stop the service and delete all the mounted volumes in the container side.